-If you’re considering earning a human factors degree, it’s important to be well-informed about the program’s field of interest to ensure you’re making a good career move.
+Are you considering earning a human factors degree?
+It’s important to be well-informed about the program’s field of interest.
+This will ensure you’re making a good career move.

 Types of Human Factors Degrees

 Dozens of graduate schools across the United States now offer master’s and doctoral degree programs with a concentration in human factors.
 In most cases, these programs will lead to:

 - Master of Engineering (ME)

 - Doctor of Philosophy (PhD)

 It’s also becoming increasingly popular for larger universities to offer bachelor’s programs related to human factors including applied psychology and engineering psychology.
 A human factors engineering degree program is a popular option for students who want to work in the design and construction of equipment and systems that protect the health and safety of workers.

 Some programs combine human factors and ergonomics.
 Human factors focuses more on psychology and ergonomics is the physical aspects of the item or environment.
 Combining both provides students with a holistic view of the field.

 It is possible to earn a human factors degree online.
 Online programs give students greater flexibility than a traditional campus-based program.
 Online programs may be delivered in an asynchronous or synchronous format (or a mix of both).
 Synchronous programs are similar to traditional programs in the sense that students have set log in times to participate in online lectures or class.
 Asynchronous courses have no set meeting times, allowing students to complete their coursework around other obligations.